richyjackson/richyjackson.github.io/exam/warehouses.md

 | 5XL | 256 | 0.071111 |
 | 6XL | 512 | 0.142222 |

 > Large warehouses do not improve data loading performance.
-As files are loaded consequtively, performance is affected by the number and size of files
+As files are loaded consequtively, performance is affected by the number and size of files.
+Consider splitting files to 100-250 MB.
 ### Multi-cluster Warehouses

 > Multi-cluster warehouses are Standard Warehouses with multiple instances.
 Each query is assigned compute resource.
 Once this has been exhausted items are then queued.
 By adding clusters you avoid queueing<br>